danielrriggs/danielrriggs.github.io/content/Yoga.md

   - Yogic
   - yogic
 ---
+Yoga is An eastern system of introspection and self-discovery whose goal is to allow the practitioner to realize their true nature, get rid of [[Dukkha|suffering]], and become blissful by nature.
+Yoga is about discovering how we are connected to the infinite consciousness.

 The Tantrics discovered [[tantra]] and molded their discoveries into Yoga.

-Yoga is about discovering how we are connected to the infinite consciousness.

 There's a cosmic consciousness ([[Brahman]]).
 Ex: "I'm a piece of the divine."
 We are tiny droplets that come out of that ocean & get trapped in these bodies.
 As long as we exist as a droplet, we have our own unique identity.